dataluscorp/browser/tools/fuzzing/docs/fuzzing_interface.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You need to set the following environment variable to enable running the fuzzing code inside Firefox instead of the regular browser.
+You need to set the following environment variable to enable running the fuzzing code inside Datalus instead of the regular browser.

 -  ``FUZZER=name``